 A district nurse visits people in their home to provide nursing care.
 They may also carry out assessments for nursing equipment, for example specialist mattresses and beds.

 General Practitioners are family doctors who deal with people’s day-to-day medical care.
 They can refer their patients to clinics, hospitals and specialists.
 Most people go to their GP first when they have a health issue.
-However for SMA-related issues, people will usually see their consultant.
+For SMA-related issues, people will usually see their consultant.
 However, it is the GP’s responsibility to action any follow-up care, particularly with prescriptions and making sure these are kept up to date.

 Genetic / genomic counsellors are not counsellors who provide a listening and talking therapy for people affected by a particular issue such as grief, bereavement or depression.
 Instead they are trained to give advice and support to families on the issues surrounding having a genetic condition.